openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 # Subject Principals {#subject-principals}

-This SSE Framework specification defines a Subject Principal to be the entities about which an event can be sent by Transmitters and received by Receivers using the SSE Framework.
+This Shared Signals Framework specification defines a Subject Principal to be the entities about which an event can be sent by Transmitters and received by Receivers using the Shared Signals Framework.

-Subject Principals are the managed entities in a SSE Transmitter or Receiver.
+Subject Principals are the managed entities in a SSF Transmitter or Receiver.
 These include human or robotic principals, devices, customer tenants in a multi-tenanted service, organizational units within a tenant, groups of subject principals, or other entities that are managed by Transmitters and Receivers.